Happy Halloween: A Spooky Look at Bats and Housing Development

 Q: How can we all help the bat population thrive?

 A: Be kind to bats.
-Just because they are roosting somewhere, they don’t need to be evicted.
+Just because they are roosting somewhere doesn’t mean they need to be evicted.
 We should try to coexist.
 We need to educate people that we want bats around.
 There are no vampire bats in California!

 We would like to extend a big thank you to Wendy Knight and Pacific Coast Ecology for conducting this bat survey.
 If you would like to read the full report, we have attached the file below.